dunglas/mercure/README.md

 ### Subscribtions

 The subscriber subscribes to an URL exposed by a hub to receive updates of one or many resources.
-To subscribe to updates, the client opens a HTTP (HTTPS and HTTP/2 are strongly recommended) connection following the [server-send event specification](https://html.spec.whatwg.org/multipage/server-sent-events.html) to the hub's subscription URL advertised by the Publisher.
+To subscribe to updates, the client opens an HTTP (HTTPS and HTTP/2 are strongly recommended) connection following the [server-send event specification](https://html.spec.whatwg.org/multipage/server-sent-events.html) to the hub's subscription URL advertised by the Publisher.